byq-luo/bosch/README.md

 ### HIGHEST PRIO
 * Get classifier working.

+* Only return top 5 bounding boxes sorted by area.

+* Only return bounding boxes for vehicles

+* Sometimes a bounding box is given that covers the dash of the host vehicle.
+This box has width ~= width of screen.
+Do not return this bbox.

 * Filter object detections if bounding boxes are too small?

 * Given predictedLabels and groundTruth labels, how do we actually compute an accuracy?